Kidkie/Kidkie-Admin-Menu-Pop/README.md

 When activated Ampop looks thru the body for class-name `.edit-link` and hides all elements.
 To change this, edit line 22 and 26 in `jquery.ampop.js` to match your setup.

 The plugin uses element `#wpadminbar` to toggle Wordpress Admin Bar.
-This can be editier to suit your setup on lines 18, 32 and 48 in `jquery.ampop.js`.
+This can be editied to suit your setup on lines 18, 32 and 48 in `jquery.ampop.js`.

 ### Screenshots